ekampf/dotfiles/README.md

 #### Personalize

+I keep all my project files at ~/Documents/workspace.
+You probably don't...
+So the first thing to do in order to get things working is to override the $WORKSPACE environment variable:

+    echo "export WORKSPACE=\"... whatever path you use ...\"" > ~/.zshenv.locall

-Put your customizations in dotfiles appended with `.local`:
+You can put other customizations in dotfiles appended with `.local`:

 * `~/.aliases.local`
 * `~/.gitconfig.local`